 If you want to show CS:GO’s in-game FPS counter permanently, then you can do so by punching in the same console commands listed in Method 2 into the game’s launch options in the Steam client.

 - While in your Steam library, right click CS:GO in the sidebar, and head into ‘Properties…’

 - In the ‘General’ tab, type ‘cl_showfps 1’ or ‘cl_netgraph 1’ into the ‘Launch Options’ box

 - Close the ‘Properties…’ menu

-And there you have it, how to show FPS in CS:GO.
+And there you have it, how to show FPS in CS:GO without using an external FPS monitor.
 Now you’ll be equipped with all the data you need to make sure your CS:GO ranks experience isn’t being ruined by that pesky PC of yours, and that you probably should go and spend a few more hours in Aim Lab instead.

 If you fancy having a moan about your frames dropping to your teammates in-game, then it might be time to set up the CS:GO moan bind – don’t worry, we understand your pain